Big Stakes (1922 film)

 Big Stakes is a 1922 American silent Western film directed by Clifford S. Elfelt.

 Plot

-Texan Jim Gregory (J.B.
-Warner) heads south-of-the-border where he falls for senorita Mercedes Aloyez (Elinor Fair); but she is betrothed to the handsome El Capitán Montoya (R. Henry Grey).
+Texan Jim Gregory heads south-of-the-border where he falls for senorita Mercedes Aloyez but she is betrothed to the handsome El Capitán Montoya.

-Hometown girl Mary Moore's (Willie Mae Carson) purity is under threat from the leader of the local Ku Klux Klan.
+Hometown girl Mary Moore's purity is under threat from the leader of the local Ku Klux Klan.

 A Mexican jumping-bean competition will determine who will win the senorita.
 Jim is declared the winner, but Mercedes prefers Montoya.

-Jim heads back across the border and saves Mary from the clutches of Klan leader Bully Brand(Les Bates).
+Jim heads back across the border and saves Mary from the clutches of Klan leader Bully Brand.